flyteorg/flyte/rsts/concepts/flyte_console.rst

 Launching Tasks
 ---------------

-Launch a task by clicking on the **Launch Task** button.
+You can launch a task by clicking on the **Launch Task** button.
 Tasks are viewable after they are registered.
 The UI should be accessible at http://localhost:30081/console.

 |